kaltun-dev/jujube-farm/README.md

 <img src="assets/images/Screenshot-7.png">

 2. footer section

  A responsive footer that is identical in all three pages.

 + Our story page.

-this page has three sections excluding, menue, hero image and the footer sections.
+This page has three sections excluding, menue, hero image and the footer sections.

-1. An about us long section talking about the farm and it's story.
+1. A long about us section talking about the farm and it's story.

 <img src="assets/images/Screenshot-13.png">

-2. A subscribe to our news letter form a simple resposive form with name, emaail and submit button.
+2. A subscribe to our news letter form

+a simple resposive form with name, email and submit button.
 <img src="assets/images/Screenshot-8.png">

 # Testing